OreOliciouZ/MotD.md/Empyrion.md

 Quick info about:

 * This scenario has much more content to deliver compared to the vanilla game which makes it to a real challenge so make sure to set up some auto turrets from early on!
+* For a decent starter kit enter cb:survival (one time use!
+You can reset it once in a while with cb:reset to start your game again from zero)

 ## PvP Rules